nais/doc/docs/security/auth/azure-ad/usage.md

 ## Runtime Variables & Credentials

+Your application will automatically be injected with both environment variables and files at runtime.
+You can use whichever is most convenient for your application.

-The following environment variables and files (under the directory `/var/run/secrets/nais.io/azure`) are available at runtime:
+The files are available at the following path: `/var/run/secrets/nais.io/azure/`

 #### Variables for Acquiring Tokens